UDT: Breaking the Data Transfer Bottleneck

 Highly Configurable.
 UDT supports user defined congestion control algorithms with a simple configuration.
 Users may also modify UDT to suit various situations.
 This feature can also be used by students and researchers to investigate new control algorithms.

 Firewall Friendly.
 UDT is completely based on UDP, which makes it easier to traverse the firewall.
-Starting from UDTv4, multiple UDT flows can share one UDP port, thus a firewall can open only one UDP port for all UDT connections.
+In addition, multiple UDT flows can share a single UDP port, thus a firewall can open only one UDP port for all UDT connections.
 UDT also supports rendezvous connection setup.